justUmen/PopUpLearn/README.md

      node ~/.PopUpLearn/node_server_popup.js || nodejs ~/.PopUpLearn/node_server_popup.js

 Step 3 - Launch user interface : (debug mode enabled for now, which will display the answer in your terminal.
-You might not want to look at it after launch.)
+You might not want to look at it after launch : let it run in the background somewhere.)

      bash ~/.PopUpLearn/popup.sh